novastorm/web-form-tutorial/README.md

 # Web Form Tutorial

-A quick tutorial on how to
+A quick tutorial on how to access a remote resource and dynamically update a web page with javascript.

 [Requirements](#requirements)